1heart/math690-lecture-notes/README.md

 # Math 690 - Topics in Data Analysis and Computation

-[Here](https://github.com/1heart/math690-lecture-notes/blob/master/notes.pdf) are the lecture notes for Duke's MATH690 - Topics in Data Analysis and Computation.
+Lecture notes for Duke's MATH690 - Topics in Data Analysis and Computation.
+Folders by Topic.

 Topics that will be covered:

 - Principal component analysis (PCA) in high dimension
   - Marcenko-Pastur law, random matrix theory and universality